"

 Alexander Hamilton was born out of wedlock to European parents on January 11, 1757.
 He grew up in the British West Indies, a group of small Caribbean islands off the coast of Florida.
 His childhood was marked with tragedy.
 First, his father abandoned him and his mother.
 Later, his mother died of a severe illness, and her estranged husband seized her estate from the orphaned Hamilton brothers.
 The boys lived briefly with a cousin, but they were separated when the cousin committed suicide.

 This left 13-year-old Hamilton to fend for himself.
 He found a job at an import-export firm.
-Throughout his teenage years Hamilton was an avid reader, and he also developed an interest in writing.
+Throughout his teenage years, Hamilton was an avid reader and developed an interest in writing.

 Military Success

 King’s College shut its doors in 1775, before Hamilton graduated, because British troops occupied New York City.
 Hamilton decided to enter the military.
-He saw the army as the best way to advance his political career.
+He viewed the army as the most effective means to advance his political career.
 He moved through the ranks and soon became General George Washington’s chief staff aide.

 To Hamilton’s disappointment, this position kept him out of direct combat.
 He persistently asked to be put in charge of troops on the battlefield.
 Washington finally relented and gave Hamilton a few battalions in the Battle of Yorktown, the battle that ultimately secured America’s victory in the Revolutionary War.